 The atmospheric pressure is not the same as the sound pressure.

-Sound pressure or acoustic pressure is the local pressure deviation from the ambient (average, or equilibrium) atmospheric pressure caused by a sound wave.
-The sound pressure
+Sound pressure or acoustic pressure is the local pressure deviation from the ambient

 The standard atmospheric pressure is 101,325 pascals = 1,013.25 hPa = 101.325 kPa

-1,000,000 µPa = 1 Pa = 1 N/m294 dBSPL and 1 bar = 105 Pa
+1,000,000 µPa = 1 Pa = 1 N/m294 dBSPL (and 1 bar = 105 Pa)

 1 kPa = 103 Pa = 1,000 Pa = 1,000 N/m2154 dBSPL

-SPL = Sound Pressure Level
+SPL = Sound Pressure Level (SIL = Sound Intensity Level)

-Sound pressure as Sound field quantity:
+Sound pressure p (RMS) as Sound field quantity:

 The auditory threshold is used as the reference sound pressure p0 = 20 µPa = 2 × 10−5 Pa.